Intended learning outcomes

-- apply theories how to enable the shift from linear model to circular economy,
+- apply theories to enable the shift from a linear model to a circular economy;

-- apply theories based on circular economy approach to design more sustainable products,
+- apply theories based on the circular economy approach to design more sustainable products;

-- apply theories how to integrate sharing economy in a society,
+- apply theories to integrate a sharing economy into a society;

-- recognise the most significant environmental impacts of products and processess and their importance in terms of business,
+- recognise the most significant environmental impacts of products and processes and their importance in terms of business;

-- assess the technical possibilities of industrial, service, community, and primary production processess and systems to minimise environmental impacts,
+- assess the technical possibilities of industrial, service, community, and primary production processes and systems to minimise environmental impacts;

 - adopt and innovate new technical solutions to develop the environmental sector.

 EUR 10 000 Non-EU/EEA students

 at 15:00 (UTC+2)